shreyanna/shreyanna/README.md

 ### Next
 - Open to exploring new opportunities in **data science**, **business analytics**, and **AR/VR development**.

-When not diving into datasets or designing AR experiences, I enjoy mentoring peers and experimenting with creative tech projects.

 ### 📫 Let's Connect
 - [LinkedIn](https://linkedin.com/in/shreyanna/)